HOW WE HELP

 ADRN responds to small and large disasters within our community and collaborates with the City of Austin, Travis and Hays County Office of Emergency Management, as well as other state agencies.
 Since 2009, ADRN has brought emotional, physical and spiritual relief to more than 41,500 individuals and sponsored more than 2,750 families.
 ADRN has also experienced over 18,900 in training attendance.

-- Daily Community Volunteer opportunities have been posted (click here) to begin mobilizing support for survivors (Daily Community volunteers are individuals, groups or organizations that serve from the community without completing ADRN Orientation).
+- Daily Community Volunteer opportunities are posted (click here) to mobilize support for survivors (Daily Community volunteers are individuals, groups or organizations that serve from the community without completing ADRN Orientation).

-- ADRN is working closely with Travis County EOC, Burnet County, American Red Cross, local government and state agencies to identify areas of need and build support to provide assistance as the flood event evolves and expands the area of impact
+- ADRN leadership worked closely with Travis County EOC, Burnet County, American Red Cross, local government and state agencies to identify areas of need and build support to provide assistance as the flood event evolved and expanded in the area of impact

 - ADRN's Survivor Hotline / Call Center is open to provide Assistance (512.806.0800) or Community Support for survivors, volunteers and donors/businesses that have questions.

-- Financial assistance is being provided to meet the immediate needs of survivors
+- Financial assistance continues to be provided to meet the immediate needs of survivors

-- ADRN is preparing to deploy our emotional and spiritual care teams to Lago Vista and Lakeway, to represent ADRN at the Multi-Agency Resource Centers (MARC).
-The MARC is opening on Monday, Nov.
-5th in Lago Vista & Wednesday, Nov.
-7th in Lakeway.
-Emergency financial assistance will be given to every survivor in need.
+- ADRN deployed their emotional and spiritual care teams to Lago Vista, Lakeway, Llano, Marble Falls and Burnet to represent ADRN at the Multi-Agency Resource Centers (MARC).
+Emergency financial assistance was given to every survivor in need.

-- Monetary donations are in great need as the flooding is still taking place and expanding the region of support that will be greatly needed in the long-term rebuilding/repair phase following the events.
-Currently, there are over 1,790 homes in the Hill Country and 629 homes in Travis County that have been impacted by the floods.
-ADRN is estimating the total costs of repair/rebuild in the Hill Country will be over $3.9 million.
-A $200K Match Donations has been provided to help match dollar for dollar for the Hill Country Flood Relief efforts.
-Give today to help double our impact tomorrow!
+- Monetary donations are still needed for the long-term rebuilding/repair phase following the events.
+FACTS: 1,790 homes in the Hill Country and 629 homes in Travis County were impacted by the floods.
+ADRN is estimating the total costs of repair/rebuild in the Hill Country to be $3.9 million.
+Give today to help families get back into a clean and safe home!
 (DONATE HERE)

 HOW CAN A BUSINESS AND ORGANIZATION HELP?